 Caring For An Aging Parent Truthfully, taking care of an aging parent is very difficult to do with constant grace and kindness.
-There are so many things you never would have thought you would have to do for your parent: helping them bathe waiting on them hand and foot asserting your will for them over their will for themselves, and sometimes dealing with verbal abuse that comes from a place of fear, confusion, pain, or mental illness.
-It can be extremely challenging to keep up a positive relationship with a
+This is why many families choose to send their loved ones to places like Kew Gardens, so that they can recieve round the clock care.
+There are so many things you never would have thought you would have to do for your parent: helping them bathe waiting on them hand and foot asserting your will for them over their will for themselves, and sometimes dealing with verbal abuse

 Friends and Readers After contributing to Claudette’s website for almost a year, I have just submitted to her my last article.
 It is a bittersweet thing, as most things seem to be when we say farewell.
 On the one hand, I will miss the incredibly eager and supportive group of readers that have embraced me and my musings here.
 I have loved reading your opinion and advice, receiving your praise as well as contemplating your different opinions.
 I have never come across a community of readers that is so intent

 Changing Economies “My first real encounter with Earth Day celebrations was the year after our arrival in Canada.
 Growing up as I did on the beautiful, luscious and green island of Jamaica, environmental protection was not an issue front and centre of my thoughts.
 It still is not.
 Not really.”
 That was the opening of my post, published last year on Earth Day.
 While the environment is not necessarily now “front and centre of my thoughts,” the almost complete collapse of the oil industry here in Alberta has made it